cheekydavy/MBUVIMD/README.md

 PRIVATE_REPO_TOKEN=ghp_...

-Deploy the App:

-If using Automatic Deploys, push a commit to your forked repo to trigger a build.
-If manual, go to the "Deploy" tab, select your repo’s main branch, and click "Deploy Branch".
-Heroku will install dependencies, including the private @cheekydavy/mbuvi-md package, and start the bot.
+Hit “Deploy Branch” in the “Deploy” tab, and Heroku will build your bot! 🛠️

-Verify Deployment:
+🎉 Verify Your Bot

-Check the Heroku build logs (heroku logs --tail) for errors.
+Check Build Logs: Open your Heroku app’s “Activity” tab or Dashboard to see the build process.
+Look for “Deployed successfully” and no errors.
-Send a message to your bot (e.g., .menu2) to confirm it’s running.
-If the bot doesn’t connect, verify your SESSION_ID is valid.
+Test the Bot: Send .menu2 to your bot’s number.
+You should see a slick menu with buttons (or a text menu for Business accounts).
+Bot Not Responding?
+Double-check your SESSION_ID (must be valid base64) and PRIVATE_REPO_TOKEN (needs read:packages scope).

-Troubleshooting
+🛑 Troubleshooting
+Got issues?
+We’ve got your back! 💪

-Build Fails: Ensure PRIVATE_REPO_TOKEN has read:packages scope and you’re authorized to access @cheekydavy/mbuvi-md.
+Build Fails: Verify PRIVATE_REPO_TOKEN has read:packages scope and you’re authorized to access @cheekydavy/mbuvi-md.
+Contact the owner to get access.
-Bot Not Responding: Check SESSION_ID format (base64-encoded JSON) and Heroku logs for errors.
+Bot Offline: Ensure SESSION_ID is correct.
+Regenerate it at the session tool if needed.
-Contact Support: Join the WhatsApp group (https://chat.whatsapp.com/JZxR4t6JcMv66OEiRRCB2P) or message the owner (https://wa.me/254746440595).
+Need Help?
+Join our WhatsApp Group or DM the owner at wa.me/254746440595.

-Notes

-The bot requires Node.js, Python (yt-dlp), and ffmpeg, configured via Heroku buildpacks.
-Keep your PRIVATE_REPO_TOKEN and SESSION_ID secure; never share them publicly.
-For updates, pull the latest @cheekydavy/mbuvi-md version by redeploying your app.
+🔥 Pro Tips

+Keep It Secret: Never share SESSION_ID or PRIVATE_REPO_TOKEN publicly.
+They’re your bot’s keys! 🔑 Stay Updated: Redeploy your app to pull the latest Mbuvi MD features.
+Check our WhatsApp Channel for news.
+Customize: Add your own plugins to plugins/ in your fork to make Mbuvi MD truly yours! 🛠️ Show Off: Share your bot in our community and flex those .menu2 buttons! 😎

+🤝 Join the Mbuvi MD Community
+With 300+ forks and counting, Mbuvi MD is a movement!
+Connect with us:

+📱 WhatsApp Group
+📢 WhatsApp Channel
+📸 Instagram
+👨‍💻 Owner

-   Powered by Mbuvi Tech ☬
+Powered by Mbuvi Tech ☬Let’s make WhatsApp epic together!
+Deploy now and unleash the power of Mbuvi MD! 🚀